Merchant Cash Advance Explained: How It Works for UK Businesses

 • The capital need is a one-off event (not a recurring working capital requirement)

-If your business qualifies for a revolving credit facility, it will typically be more cost-efficient for recurring needs.
+If your business qualifies for a revolving credit facility, it may be more cost-efficient for recurring needs, particularly where you draw and repay regularly.
 MCAs carry a higher implied cost, particularly when repaid quickly, because the factor rate is fixed regardless of repayment timeline.

 Key Takeaways